-When you’re ready to seek help for a substance abuse problem, you’ll want to weight the differences between inpatient vs outpatient treatment.
+When you’re ready to seek help for a substance abuse problem, maybe from an addiction hotline, you’ll want to weigh the differences between inpatient treatment vs. outpatient treatment.
 Just making the choice can be stressful.
 Each type of program has pros and cons.
 Considering all aspects of recovery treatment as well as your own personal needs is necessary to be successful in your recovery.

 A popular option for those looking for recovery from addiction is an inpatient rehab program.
 The distinguishing characteristic of inpatient addiction rehab is that the person resides at the facility for the duration of treatment.
 Most of these residential-type of treatment programs last about 30 to 90 days, depending on the specific needs and preferences of the individual.

 The first step in the recovery process, participants will go through a period of inpatient detoxification (detox) prior to starting the long-term addiction treatment process.
-In most cases, the initial detox program will occur in a different facility from the participant’s continuing-treatment location, such as at an IOP facility or a sober living home.
+In most cases, the initial detox program will occur in a different facility from the participant’s continuing-treatment location, such as at an intensive outpatient program (IOP) facility or a sober living home.

 In contrast to inpatient rehab, some forms of outpatient programs allow participants to live at home outside of treatment hours, allowing them to continue engaging with work or school and the ability to fulfill other personal responsibilities.
 Recovering individuals will attend group and individual therapy sessions each week, and if needed they can meet regularly with a psychiatrist for medication to manage withdrawal, cravings, and any existing mental health issues.
 The treatment provided in an outpatient facility is similar to that provided in an inpatient treatment center but is somewhat less intensive.